XtremeOwnage/Web/docs/blog/posts/Technology/2025/mikrotik-selective-outbound-vpn.md

 1. Creating an interface for a remote wireguard VPN connection to an upstream VPN provider.
 2. Forcing specific websites over VPN via Destination IP or DNS.
 3. Forcing specific hosts over VPN via Source IP.
+4. Route ALL traffic over VPN.
+5. Blocking traffic if VPN is down.

 <!-- more -->